mashuzza/misc/README.md

 # work
-Some useful code snippets in SQL and R
+Some useful/reusable code snippets in SQL and R